steveshoyer/skiroutes/README.md

 - Shoyer_Steve_assignment1_06.py - Python source for the implementation

 The data files are not totally accurate or complete, but I'm working on them.

+To run the program, download the files and run the Python program (I used Spyder for development) with the data files in the same directory.